-King Charles has reportedly infuriated Princess Beatrice and Princess Eugenie by stripping their father of his remaining titles and evicting him from Royal Lodge in October 2025, thereby obliterating a multimillion-dollar legacy they were set to inherit from the property.
+King Charles has infuriated his nieces, Princess Beatrice and Princess Eugenie, by stripping their father, Prince Andrew, of his remaining titles and moving to evict him from Royal Lodge starting in October 2025, thereby obliterating a multimillion-dollar legacy they were set to inherit from the property.

 In 2003, Andrew negotiated a 75-year lease on Royal Lodge, worth about £30 million, or approximately $40 million.
 This lease could only be transferred to his widow, his two daughters, Princess Beatrice and Princess Eugenie, or a trust created solely for their benefit.

-King Charles began the formal process to strip Andrew of his titles on October 30, 2025, in light of renewed investigation over his past association with Jeffrey Epstein.
-The palace has issued an official notice to surrender the lease, and Andrew is currently preparing to move to private accommodation.
+King Charles began the formal process to strip Andrew of his titles on October 30, 2025, in light of ongoing public scrutiny over his past association with convicted sex offender Jeffrey Epstein, following the publication of Virginia Giuffre’s posthumous memoir.
+The palace issued an official notice to surrender the lease in October 2025, and Andrew began preparing to move in January 2026.
+He is relocating to a temporary property outside Windsor while his permanent residence, Marsh Farm on the Sandringham estate, undergoes renovations.

 Andrew’s former wife, Sarah Ferguson, who has cohabited with him at Royal Lodge for the past two decades, is also relocating.
 The couple married in 1986 and divorced ten years later.
-She reverted to her maiden name when Andrew lost his titles.
+She reverted to using her maiden name, Ferguson, in October 2025 when Andrew ceased using the Duke of York title, removing “Duchess of York” from her social media handles.

-Andrew is expected to vacate Royal Lodge within weeks, likely before his 66th birthday on February 19.
-He will relocate to a property on the privately owned Sandringham estate in Norfolk, about 100 miles north of London, with King Charles funding the move privately.
+Andrew is expected to vacate Royal Lodge by Easter 2026, according to reports, though removal trucks were spotted at the property in mid-January, suggesting the move is underway.
+He will relocate first to a temporary property outside Windsor before moving to Marsh Farm on the privately owned Sandringham estate in Norfolk, about 100 miles north of London, with King Charles funding the move privately.

 Insiders have indicated that the princesses feel they are bearing the brunt of decisions they did not make, watching a valuable asset vanish due to a scandal they played no part in.
-For years, the princesses saw Royal Lodge not just as a childhood home, but also as a long-term asset assuring a comfortable retirement.
+For years, the princesses saw Royal Lodge not just as a childhood home, but also as a long-term asset.

 Despite their father’s disgrace, both princesses will keep their royal titles.
 Princess Eugenie, her husband Jack Brooksbank, and their two children reside at Ivy Cottage on the Kensington Palace grounds and own a home in Portugal.
 Princess Beatrice, her husband Edoardo Mapelli Mozzi, and their two children have made a home in the Cotswolds.